sengkim/auth0-s3-sample/README.md

 ## Backend-less dropbox website clone

-This sample uses Auth0 and its integration with AWS APIs (S3, SES, DynamoDB, EC2, etc.) in combination with IAM policies.
+This sample uses Auth0 and its integration with AWS APIs (S3, SES, DynamoDB, EC2, etc.) in combination with the powerful IAM policies.

 Demo: <http://auth0.github.io/auth0-s3-sample>